Behavioral Health Services for Children and Families

 - involvement with Child Welfare or Juvenile Justice or

-- is returning to the community from detention, a residential treatment program or a foster care placement
+- is at risk for or placement in or is returning to the community from detention, a residential treatment program or a foster care placement

-To ensure access to those most in need, we prioritize youth who are most at risk and those with Medicaid or no insurance.
+To ensure access to those most in need, we prioritize youth who are most at risk and those without insurance.

 Accessing Child & Family Behavioral Health Services